devopsyuva/terraform-deep-dive/T07-Terraform-modules/README.md

 - depends_on

 # Terrform get for modules
+- The terraform get command is used to download and update modules mentioned in the root module.
 - Both the **terraform get and terraform init** commands will install and update modules.
 - The **terraform init** command will also initialize backends and install plugins.
 ```